emmahone/haproxy-state-machine/README.md

 graph LR
   A[Client] --> B[HAProxy]
   B -- Routes traffic to --> C[nftables]
-  C -- Routes traffic to --> D[Container in Openshift 4.12]
+  C -- Routes traffic to --> D[Container in Openshift]
 ```

 In this flowchart, traffic from a client first goes to the HAProxy load balancer.
-HAProxy then routes the traffic through nftables, a firewall system used on Linux systems, to reach the container running in Openshift 4.12.
+HAProxy then routes the traffic through nftables, a firewall system used on Linux systems, to reach the container running in Openshift.
 This ensures that the traffic is properly routed and secured before it reaches the container.

 # What is nftables?